astudio8/repair-motive/README.md

 # repair-motive
 Open Source automotive repair / reciept tracking.

+This is a platform that allows you to track automotive repairs and receipts.
+It comes with a built in back-end and front-end.
+The design is mobile-friendly, and the back-end has been intentially kept simple for many developers to easily pick up.

+What's the stack?
+Php, MySQL, HTML / SASS, Javascript (jQuery).
+MaterializeCSS currently powers the front-end.

 This is my first ever open source software.
 It started out as a project, but I realized that this wasn't my passion to create auto-industry related apps.
 I hope someone finds this useful or maybe turns it into something bigger than I did.